AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-I then looked at the most used routes by both member and casual cyclists.
+I then looked at the most used routes by both member and casual riders.
 I created a new column called “traveled_routes” by using the paste function to concatenate the start and end station names also separating them by using "--"

 ```
 dfmem$traveled_routes <- paste(dfmem$start_station_name, dfmem$end_station_name, sep = "--")
 ```

-Below we can see the code I ran as well as the data formulated for both member and casual cyclists.
-Casual cyclists tend to start and end at the same stations compared to member cyclists who start and end at different stations.
+Below we can see the code I ran as well as the data populated for both member and casual riders.
+Casual riders tend to start and end at the same stations compared to member riders who start and end at different stations.

 <div id="image-table">
   <div align="center">